sherwin-leung/antifragile/README.md

 Simply visit this [GitHub Page](https://sherwin-leung.github.io/antifragile/) to use!

-If the app seems disfunctional, try [clearing your local storage](https://github.com/sherwin-leung/antifragile/edit/main/README.md#-about-storage-of-data).
+If the app seems broken and issues persist, try [clearing your local storage](https://github.com/sherwin-leung/antifragile?tab=readme-ov-file#-about-storage-of-data).
 Sometimes updates add/remove things which break parts of the app and clearing your local storage will most likely fix it.
+But they should generally fix themselves if you give the app a short amount of time.

-**Please be aware that all your exercises and the routine will have to be remade until an import/export feature is implemented.** ***Please read the link first!***
+**Please be aware that all your exercises and the routine will have to be remade until an import/export feature is implemented.** ***Please read the link first - especially if clearing on mobile devices!***

 ## 💡How To Use